sympa-community/gpldoc/man/Sympa-Tools-Data.3.md

 - string\_2\_hash (...)

-    Converts a string formated as var1="value1";var2="value2"; into a hash.
+    Converts a string formatted as var1="value1";var2="value2"; into a hash.
     Used when extracting from session table some session properties or when extracting users preference from user table.
     Current encoding is NOT compatible with encoding of values with '"'.